gerardd33/Tidy/README.md

 - Write transparent functional code wherever possible

-- Preserve the ability to structure it on a high level in a clean, organised object-oriented fashion
+- Preserve the ability to structure it on a high level in a clean, organized object-oriented fashion

 - Preserve the ability to store state, in an easy but highly controlled and visible way so as not to compromise that transparency